 Integrating with Mercurial¶

-Mercurial is a Distributed Version Control System (DVCS) system that keeps track of software revisions and allows many developers to work on a given project without necessarily being connected to a common network since it doesn't rely on a central repository, but instead distributes copies of the entire source code repository to each user's workstation.
+Mercurial is a Distributed Version Control System (DVCS) system that keeps track of software commits and allows many developers to work on a given project without necessarily being connected to a common network since it doesn't rely on a central repository, but instead distributes copies of the entire source code repository to each user's workstation.

 The plug-in will download a read-only working-copy of the Mercurial repository onto the SpiraTeam server and use that for displaying the list of files/folders.
-The list of revisions will be queried dynamically from this local repository on an as-needed basis.
+The list of commits will be queried dynamically from this local repository on an as-needed basis.
 The plug-in also performs 'pull' requests from the specified remote repository to ensure that the local repository remains up to date.

 The rest of this section outlines how to install and use the plug-in with SpiraTeam.

 Installing the Mercurial Plug-In To install the Mercurial Version Control plug-in, follow these steps:¶

 Copy the following files from the plug-in zip-archive into the "VersionControl" sub-folder of the SpiraTeam installation: